 - Implicit Bias refers to having a stereotypical view of a category of people without having a conscious awareness of it.
 However, some circumstances can trigger them without the individual’s conscious awareness, which in turn may trigger a biased behavioural response.
 This may include an unintended racial slur or unintended unfair treatment of the individuals from the BIPOC groups.

 Prejudice and Feelings of Hate

-- When negative stereotypes of a category of people are accompanied by negative attitudes and emotions such as anger, hate, irritability, and fear, it takes the form of prejudice.
+- Negative stereotypes of a category of people are accompanied by negative attitudes and emotions such as anger, hate, irritability, and fear.

-- Prejudice is reciprocal.
+- Prejudice impacts the receiver negatively and may lead to reciprocal feelings and actions.
 That is, if one person dislikes or discriminates against another person, these attitudes and behaviours are returned.
 Those who express prejudice and engage in discriminatory practices cannot expect to be liked or accepted by those who are excluded.
-Hence, those individuals who are routinely excluded by systemic or individual prejudice are likely to retaliate against those who are the sources of such prejudice.
+Hence, those individuals who are routinely excluded by systemic or individual prejudice are likely to react against those who are the sources of such prejudice.

 Discrimination: Unfair and Unequal Treatment

 - Discrimination is the behaviour of treating individuals differently, and to their disadvantage, based on their group membership.